K8s multi tenancy genai

 • SOC 2 mandates logical separation with clearly defined access boundaries.

-• PCI-DSS demands network segmentation and isolation of any system touching cardholder data.
+• PCI-DSS demands network segmentation and isolation of systems touching cardholder data.

 • HIPAA requires safeguards that keep sensitive health data isolated and access-controlled.